 Attending an Event for the First Time

-Once you have attended our Wednesday evening program, you are welcome and encouraged to join us either in-person or online for meditation and other public events including liturgy throughout the year.
+Once you have attended a Wednesday evening program, you are welcome and encouraged to join us either in-person or online for meditation and all other public events, including liturgy service and retreats, throughout the year.

 Coming to a Retreat

 Each retreat begins with a liturgy, instructions in Zen meditation, and an orientation to Zendo forms and etiquette.
 The serene mind cultivated in zazen (meditation) is carried into all activities: walking meditation, liturgical services, working together and sharing meals in silence, and participating in workshops and seminars.

 Be prepared for a rich and challenging experience as you and the other participants enter into the challenging and powerful discipline of monastic Zen training.

-For anyone with a particular interest in learning more about Zen training, particularly as it unfolds in cloistered community at Pine Wind, we suggest our annual Ango, or Zen Training Period, offered in September.
+For anyone with an interest in learning more about Zen training, particularly as it unfolds in cloistered community at Pine Wind, we suggest our annual Ango, or Zen Training Period, which commences in September.